sustainable-computing-io/kepler-operator/docs/api.md

-Kepler is the Schema for the keplers API
+Kepler is deprecated and will be removed in a future release.
+Please use PowerMonitor instead.

 <table>
     <thead>